mfthomps/Labtainers/docs/labdesigner.md

 Defining the lab execution environment
 --------------------------------------
 A given lab typically requires some set of software packages, and some system configuration, e.g., network settings.
-Identifying an expected environment is not unique to this framework, rather, it is typically part of any lab design.
 The framework captures most configuration details within a standard Dockerfile.
 Templates for two Dockerfiles are placed in the new lab's "dockerfiles" directory, one for student containers and one for instructor containers.
 These use standard Docker file syntax, which is described at: